The best sales to shop this weekend: Cricut, Roomba, 23andMe and more | CNN Underscored

 Puma

-Hustle over to Puma now, where you can save on all full-priced and sales items during the brand’s Friends and Family Sale.
-Use the code FRIENDSFAM to score an extra 40% off on all full-priced styles like sneakers, tees and apparel, or an additional 25% off already discounted outlet styles.
+Hustle over to Puma now, where you can save on all full-price and sales items during the brand’s Friends and Family Sale.
+Use the code FRIENDSFAM to score an extra 40% off on all full-price styles like sneakers, tees and apparel, or an additional 25% off already discounted outlet styles.

 More deals to shop